 APRA's accountability map and statements have been approved by APRA's Executive Board and apply on an ongoing basis.
 Accountable persons have signed their individual statements as acknowledgment that they understand and accept their accountabilities.
-This document and APRA's accountability map and statements is maintained by APRA's Executive Office on behalf of the Executive Board and will be updated to reflect changes in accountable persons and/or responsibilities as needed.
+This document and APRA's accountability map and statements is maintained by APRA's Chief of Staff division on behalf of the Executive Board and will be updated to reflect changes in accountable persons and/or responsibilities as needed.